gommette/monorepo/README.md

 - have an Arweave wallet ; you can create one by using the [Arconnect](https://docs.arconnect.io/) web extension ;
 - export the keyfile of your Arweave wallet ; paste this file in `.apps/warp-contract` and rename it `testnetwallet.json` or `wallet.json` ; **never share this file with anyone !**

+### REST API (`/apps/rest-api`)

+Bridge between the front-end PWA and the smart contract.
+Built with Hono, its a simple REST API that uses Warp SDK under the hood to perform read/write operations.

 ## Instructions

+- Start the REST API: `pnpm server:start` ; the API is accessible at `localhost:8080` ;
 - Start and run the PWA: `pnpm dev` (or `npm dev`/`yarn dev`) ; this should print something similar to this in your terminal :
 ```
 $ pnpm dev